miroapp/app-examples/examples/ai-image-generator/README.md

-# Miro Drag and Drop App
+# AI Image Generator

-This app shows how to implement image drag and drop to a Miro board.
+This app implements image generation using AI (OpenAI) and shows how to drag and drop those images to a Miro Board.

 # 👨🏻‍💻 App Demo